AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 limited, though he employs *timioria* (torment) instead of *kolasis* (correction) for punishment.

-## Shepherd of Hermas.
+## The Shepherd or Pastor of Hermas.

 In the middle of the Second Century, say 141 to 156 AD, a book entitled the \"Shepherd,\" or "Pastor of Hermas," was read in the churches, and was regarded as almost equal to the Scriptures.
-The author was commissioned to write it by **Clemens Romanus**. **Irenaeus**, **Clement of Alexandria**, **Origen**, **Eusebius** and **Athanasius** quote from it, and rank it among the sacred writings. **Clement** says it is
-\"divinely expressed,\" and **Origen** calls it \"divinely inspired.\" **Irenaeus** designates the book as \"The Scripture.\"
+The author was commissioned to write it by Clemens Romanus.
+Irenaeus, Clement of Alexandria, Origen, Eusebius and Athanasius quote from it, and rank it among the sacred writings.
+Clement says it is \"divinely expressed,\" and Origen calls it \"divinely inspired.\" Irenaeus designates the book as \"The Scripture.\"

-According to **Rothe**, **Hefele**, and the editors of *Bib.
+According to Rothe, Hefele, and the editors of *Bib.
 Max.
-Patrum*, Hermas teaches the possibility of repentance after death, but seems to imply the annihilation of the wicked. **Farrar** says that the parable of the tower \"certainly taught a possible amelioration after
-death: for a possibility of repentance and so of being built into the tower is granted to some of the rejected stones.\" The \"Pastor\" does not avow Universalism, but he is much further from the eschatology of the church for the last fifteen centuries, than from universal restoration.
+Patrum*, Hermas teaches the possibility of repentance after death, but seems to imply the annihilation of the wicked.
+Farrar says that the parable of the tower \"certainly taught a possible amelioration after death: for a possibility of repentance and so of being built into the tower is granted to some of the rejected stones.\" The \"Pastor\" does not avow Universalism, but he is much further from the eschatology of the church for the last fifteen centuries, than from universal restoration.
 Only fragments of this work were preserved for a long time, and they were in a Latin translation, until 1859, when one-fourth of the original Greek was discovered.
 This, with the fragments previously possessed, and the Ethiopian version, give us the full text of this ancient document.
-The book is a sort of Ante-Nicene *Pilgrim\'s Progress*[^166] --- an incoherent imitation of Revelation.[^167] The theology of the \"Shepherd\" can be gauged from his language: \"Put on, therefore, gladness, that has always favor before God, and is acceptable unto him, and delight yourself in it; for every man that is glad does the things that are good, but thinks good thoughts, despising grief.\" How different this sentiment from that which prevailed later, when saints mortified body and soul, and made religion the apotheosis of melancholy and despair.
+The book is a sort of Ante-Nicene *Pilgrim\'s Progress*[^166] --- an incoherent imitation of Revelation.[^167] The theology of the
+\"Shepherd\" can be gauged from his language: \"Put on, therefore, gladness, that has always favor before God, and is acceptable unto him, and delight yourself in it; for every man that is glad does the things that are good, but thinks good thoughts, despising grief.\" How different this sentiment from that which prevailed later, when saints mortified body and soul, and made religion the apotheosis of melancholy and despair.

-## Ignatius.
+## Ignatius Probably a Destructionist.

-Of some fifteen epistles ascribed to **Ignatius**, it has been settled by modern scholarship that seven are genuine.
+Of some fifteen epistles ascribed to Ignatius, it has been settled by modern scholarship that seven are genuine.
 There are passages in these that seem to indicate that he believed in the annihilation of the wicked.
 He was probably a convert from heathenism who had not gotten rid of his former opinions.
-He says: \"It would have been better for them to love that they might rise.\" If he believed in a partial resurrection he could not have used words that denote endless consequences to sin any more than did **Origen**, for if annihilation followed those consequences, they must be limited.
+He says: \"It would have been better for them to love that they might rise.\" If he believed in a partial resurrection he could not have used words that denote endless consequences to sin any more than did Origen, for if annihilation followed those consequences, they must be limited.

-When **Ignatius** and **Barnabas** speak of \"eternal\" punishment or death, we might perhaps suppose that they regarded the punishment of sin as endless, did we not find that **Origen** and other Universalists used the same terms, and did we not know that the Scriptures do the same.
+When Ignatius and Barnabas speak of \"eternal\" punishment or death, we might perhaps suppose that they regarded the punishment of sin as endless, did we not find that Origen and other Universalists used the same terms, and did we not know that the Scriptures do the same.
 To find *aionion* attached to punishment proves nothing as to its duration.
 In his *Epist. ad.
 Trail.*, he says that Christ descended into Hades and cleft the *aionion* barrier.

-It seems on the whole probable that while **Ignatius** did not dogmatize on human destiny, he regarded the resurrection as conditional.
-But here, as elsewhere, the student should remember that the pernicious doctrine of \"reserve\" or "economy" continually controlled the minds of the early Christian teachers, so that they not only withheld their real views of the future, lest ignorant people should take advantage of God\'s goodness, but threatened consequences of sin to sinners, in order to supply the inducements that they thought the masses of people required to deter them from sin.
-Dr. **Ballou** thinks that this father held that the wicked "will not be raised from the dead, but exist hereafter as incorporeal spirits."
+It seems on the whole probable that while Ignatius did not dogmatize on human destiny, he regarded the resurrection as conditional.
+But here, as elsewhere, the student should remember that the pernicious doctrine of
+\"reserve\" or "economy" continually controlled the minds of the early Christian teachers, so that they not only withheld their real views of the future, lest ignorant people should take advantage of God\'s goodness, but threatened consequences of sin to sinners, in order to supply the inducements that they thought the masses of people required to deter them from sin.
+Dr. Ballou thinks that this father held that the wicked "will not be raised from the dead, but exist hereafter as incorporeal spirits."
 He was martyred in 107 AD.

-## Justin Martyr.
+## Justin Martyr's Views.

 Justin Martyr, 89-166 AD, is the first scholar produced by the Church, and the first conspicuous father the authenticity of whose writings is not disputed.
 His surviving works are his two *Apologies*, and his *Dialogue with Trypho*.
 It is difficult to ascertain his exact views.

-**Cave** says: \"Justin Martyr maintains that the souls of good men are not received into heaven until the resurrection...that the souls of the wicked are thrust into a worse condition, where they expect the judgment of the great day.\"
+Cave says: \"Justin Martyr maintains that the souls of good men are not received into heaven until the resurrection...that the souls of the wicked are thrust into a worse condition, where they expect the judgment of the great day.\"